SparkJiao/retrieval-based-mrc-pretraining/README.md

 # REPT

-This is the implementation for the paper [REPT: Bridging Language Models and Machine Reading Comprehension via Retrieval-Based Pre-training]() (ACL-IJCNLP 2021: Findings).
+This is the repo for the paper [REPT: Bridging Language Models and Machine Reading Comprehension via Retrieval-Based Pre-training]() (ACL-IJCNLP 2021: Findings).

-The code and pre-trained models will be released as soon as possible once the open-source application is passed.
+## Update

+The code is released at [here](https://github.com/alibaba/Retrieval-based-Pre-training-for-Machine-Reading-Comprehension).
+This repo is deprecated.